Hypfer/Valetudo/docs/_pages/installation/dreame.md

 If your Dreame is a D-shaped Mop such as the W10, simply take out the dustbin and open the rubber flap in front of that port.

 Once you have access to the debug port, you need to connect your USB to Serial UART adapter to the robot. **Make sure your adapter is set to 3.3V**.
 You will only need 3 wires for this connection: (GND, RX, and TX).
-If things don't work, try swapping RX and TX

 For the wiring, please refer to these photos displaying the pinout.
 Also, note the arrows indicating orientation.